 Bibi Khanum Mosque is another Timur architectural gem in Uzbekistan.
 It was built by Amir Timur (Tamerlane) as a tribute to his wife.
 The gift is a reminder of their love.

 It is the largest mosque in the 15th century in the Islamic world.
 An earthquake damaged the main room of the mosque in 1897, destroying a large Koran made of stone as well as the dome above it.
 The entry fee is 25,000 Som.
 In the center of the mosque is a sculpture resembling an open Quran.
 According to local belief, young women who desire children go under this sculpture.

 Siab Bazaar is the largest bazaar in Samarkand and the whole country.
 After visiting Bibi Khanum mosque, you can go to Siab Bazaar for shopping.
 This bazaar is the original remnant of the Silk Road.
-Like Chorsu Bazaar, you can find fresh fruits and dried fruits, nuts, vegetables, gift baskets, souvenirs, clothes, and flowers.
+Like Chorsu Bazaar, you can find fresh fruits and dried fruits, nuts, vegetables, gift baskets, Uzbekistan Souvenirs, clothes, and flowers.
 You can find the best almonds and raisins that you ever taste here.

 Ulugh Beg Observatory

 They tell you Amir Temur is a brutal conqueror and killed almost 17 million people during his Conquer.
 However, every story has 2 sides, just like a coin.
 In Uzbekistan, Amir Temur is a great hero.
 You can see his sophistication and intellectual supremacy in Ulugh Beg Observatory.
 Even though the glory days are over, it is still one of Samarkand’s must-sees.